 The map shows the routes of the birds with currently functioning tags.
 For further information, and other tagged birds visit: http://satellitetracking.eu/

 In the autumn of 2016, further 3 tagged rollers set off towards Africa.
-"Artúr", "Fehérlófia" and "Eleven" can be monitored continuously on the interactive map above.
+"Artúr", "Fehérlófia" and "Eleven" can be followed on the interactive map of http://satellitetracking.eu/.

 In the summer of 2017 we satellite tagged further 4 Hungarian rollers: "Albert", "Éganya", "Hadnagy", and "Vendel".
-We also tagged 5 birds in Romania this year: "Ágya", "Bolomey", "Bíró", "Kondás", and "Márton".
-The movements of these birds can be followed on the interactive map above.
+As part of the project we also tagged 5 birds in Romania this year: "Ágya", "Bolomey", "Bíró", "Kondás", and "Márton".
+The movements of these birds can be followed on the interactive map of http://satellitetracking.eu/.

 The tag only weighs 4.5 grams, that is less than 5% of the body weight.
 (Photos: Béla Tokody, Zoltán Orbán).